rhysmeister/aws-terraform-rds-default-backup-multi-master-slaves/README.md

 * Root password is hard-coded in this module.
 Fix this for any non-trivial usage.
 * In order for the slaves to be created automatic backups must be enabled on the master.
 * Disassociating a backup does not delete it but it might take some time to appear in RDS > Automated backups > Retained backups.
 Ensure that delete_automated_backups is set to false before deleting the RDS instance.
 * We want to support PITR as well as snapshot restore in this module.
 The restore_to_point_in_time block needs to be dynamic for this to work properly.
 Creating the block with all null values causes terraform to crash.
+* Further work can be done here involving delayed slaves and recovering from a user error [Recover from a disaster with delayed replication in Amazon RDS for MySQL](https://aws.amazon.com/blogs/database/recover-from-a-disaster-with-delayed-replication-in-amazon-rds-for-mysql/) *UPDATE" This is handles slightly differently in MariaDB, see [Working with MariaDB read replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_MariaDB.Replication.ReadReplicas.html)